hawcx/sdk_docs/docs/android/react-integration.md

            });
        }

-       // Add other methods for different HawcxFramework features }
+       // Add other methods for different HawcxAuth features }
    ```